ArdWang/NEWCONCEPTENGLISH2/README.md

 When Jeremy Hampden who is greatly admired for his great sense of humour, was he invited to make a speech at a wedding reception, he immediately agreed to do so.
 Since the speech contained a lot of funny stories it was a great success.
 When his six-year-old daughter, Jenny, wanted to go home after his speech, Jeremy was disappionted.
 She had not enjoyed it because she didn't like to see so many people laughing at him.

+#### Lesson 64 The Channel Tunnel

+The tunnel, which French engineer, Aime Thome de Gamond, planned to build a tunnel under the English channel in 1858, would be ventilated by tall chimneys built above sea level.
+William Low, He suggested a better plan two years later.
+Passing trains would solve the problem of ventilation in his proposed double railway-tunnel because they would draw in fresh air behind them.
+Though work began forty-two years later, it was stopped because the Britain feared invasion.
+However, the channel tunnel opened on March 7,1994.